Interface ObservabilityAdminAsyncClient

 default CompletableFuture<StopTelemetryEvaluationForOrganizationResponse> stopTelemetryEvaluationForOrganization(StopTelemetryEvaluationForOrganizationRequest stopTelemetryEvaluationForOrganizationRequest)

-This action offboards the Organization of the caller AWS account from thef telemetry config feature.
+This action offboards the Organization of the caller Amazon Web Services account from the telemetry config feature.

 Parameters: